spaniardzoomer/spaniardzoomer.github.io/content/blog/header_files.md

 You might wonder why we sometimes use quotes and sometimes angle brackets:

 - `#include <stdio.h>`: Used for system libraries.
-The linker searches in specific system directories (like `/usr/include`).
+The compiler searches in specific system directories (like `/usr/include`).
 - `#include "math.h"`: Used for your own files.
-The linker searches in the current directory first.
+The compiler searches in the current directory first.

 ## Why Do We Still Use Header Files?